meyeralexj/gubas/README.md

 I ask that you provide the link to this repository and cite the following paper (where it is referenced in Appendix D) if you use the tool in publications:

-Alex B. Davis and Daniel J. Scheeres
+Alex B. Davis and Daniel J. Scheeres,
-Doubly Synchronous Binary Asteroid Mass Parameter Observability Icarus, In Review
+Doubly Synchronous Binary Asteroid Mass Parameter Observability, Icarus, In Review

 -Alex B. Davis